 I'd lost my virginity at an average age, had a handful of partners, and experienced the same urges as anyone in their twenties.
 My decision to refrain from intercourse came because those early experiences never added up to much more than awkward teenage sex, and a growing resentment of the mating rituals expected of college students.

-I've never considered myself a prude, and I think that saving sex for marriage is a horrible idea.
+I've never considered myself a prude and think saving sex for marriage is a horrible idea.
 Intimacy, after all, is an important part of any romantic relationship, and far too important to leave to chance.
-It's just that I just don't understand the notion of giving yourself to someone just because they happen to be at the same party as you, and I don't believe in giving in to fleeting sexual urges under the guise of gaining "experience."
+It's just that I don't understand the notion of giving yourself to someone just because they happen to be at the same party as you, and I don't believe in giving into fleeting sexual urges under the guise of gaining "experience."

-Non-religious celibacy is generally thought to be induced by one of two things: a) prematurely filling up your sexual punch card (i.e. Lenny Kravtiz) or b) having an insatiable craving for control (i.e. Cleopatra).
-I, on the other hand, didn't feel a newfound maturity, and I wasn't seeking any sort of sexual upper hand.
-I simply didn't want to fill my bedpost with notches that weren't—in the end—all that impressive.
+Non-religious celibacy is generally thought to be induced by one of two things: 1) prematurely filling up your sexual punch card (i.e. Lenny Kravtiz), or 2) having an insatiable craving for control (i.e. Cleopatra).
+I, on the other hand, didn't feel a newfound maturity, and I wasn't seeking any sort of sexual upper-hand.
+I simply didn't want to fill my bedpost with notches that weren't all that impressive.

 My venture into celibacy lasted for around three years.
 There were admittedly a few close calls: the really sexy girl who had been around several blocks, the really endearing girl who was missing a few marbles, and the older woman who tried to have sex with me twenty minutes after we met in the bathroom of a dive bar.

 These were the women I turned down.
 Any one of them would've made a really hot scene in an erotic thriller, but that wasn't what I was looking for.